Keeping Capuchin Monkeys As Pets | RSPCA - RSPCA

 Keeping capuchin monkeys as pets

 Capuchins, like other primates, don't make good pets.
-They're unhappy in a home environment and can become aggressive.
-They need the company of other capuchins and lots of space for exercise, which they simply can't get in a home environment.
+They are wild animals who are unhappy in a home environment and can become aggressive.
+They need the company of other capuchins and lots of space for exercise, which they simply can't get in a domestic environment.

-When kept as pets, capuchins often suffer from life-threatening and expensive health problems, as they need a specialist diet.
+When kept as pets, capuchins often suffer from life-threatening and expensive health problems.

 Taken from the wild: Joey's story

-Joey is a capuchin who was taken from the wild in South America at just three months old and traded as a pet.
+Joey was a capuchin who was taken from the wild in South America at just three months old and traded as a pet.

 Joey received little exercise, a poor diet and lived in cramped conditions with not enough sunlight.
-He developed rickets (nutritional bone disease) which led to many irreversible disabilities.
+He developed rickets (metabolic bone disease) which led to many irreversible disabilities.

-The future for Joey looked bleak - but his zest for life has shone through, demonstrating he is truly a resilient and inspiring little character.
+The future for Joey looked bleak, but his zest for life shone through.
+He was truly a resilient and inspiring little character.

-Joey was one of the lucky ones and now lives at Wild Futures Monkey Sanctuary in Looe, Cornwall - but there are so many others out there who aren't so lucky.
+Joey was one of the lucky ones and lived his final years at the Wild Futures Monkey Sanctuary in Looe, Cornwall – but there are so many others out there who aren't so lucky.

 Capuchin monkeys and the law